 The frame's geometry is a compromise between Niner's mountain frames and the aggressive disposition of the 'cross-specific BSB frameset.
 Compared to the latter, the RLT 9 features a longer chainstay, a lower bottom bracket, and a more relaxed head tube angle.
 This translates into a lower center of gravity that still affords clearance over obstacles and while cornering, a wider wheelbase for stability, and tire clearance that lets you plush-out to the tune of 1.75in (just over 44mm).
 In our own test rides of the geometry, we found that it eats up washboard and is nimble enough for mellow singletrack, so, if you're keen on making the RLT a durable singletrack speedster with zero suspension, then throw on some knobby tires and get to it.
 This bike's only limit is you.

-Despite Niner's love of steel, the RLT 9 Steel does make one admirable concession to carbon by including Niner's Carbon off-road fork.
+Despite Niner's love of steel, the RLT 9 Steel does make one reasonable concession to carbon by including Niner's Carbon off-road fork.
 The fork is no delicate road race specimen, though — as evidenced by its 15mm thru-axle anchor — and the inclusion of rack mounts mean it also doesn't shy away from carrying its own weight.
 Niner claims its rigid trail forks are the best in the world; after testing this claim across varied terrain on both the RLT 9 and its stablemate, the BSB, we're not prepared to second guess that claim.
-The frame is compatible with stealth-routed droppers, Di2 seat post battery mounting, and fenders and racks.

 - A disc brake gravel bike that cures the carbon craze